Chapter 2 : Healing in Hell?

-Hermione spotted a chair not a metre from her and used that to prop herself up.
+Hermione spotted a chair not far from her and used that to prop herself up.
 Using the back of the chair she succeeded in getting vertical, and slowly she walked forward and opened the door.

-An ear-piercing scream escaped Hermione before she turned around and collapsed again, but this time more out of fright.
+An ear-piercing scream escaped Hermione before she turned around and collapsed again, this time out of fright.

 “Malfoy!?
 What the ffffffff… what the flying fiddlesticks!
 You just gave me a heart attack!
 What are you doing here?”
-Hermione yelled at Draco Malfoy, when she finally found her voice and had picked herself off the ground for the second time in ten minutes.
+Hermione yelled at Draco, when she finally found her voice and had picked herself off the ground with the nearby wooden bench.

 Draco closed the book he was reading and shrugged.
 “How should I know?
-Same reason you are I guess.
 I haven’t been told anything.
 They are supposed to be getting in contact with us once we’re both awake.
-Now that we can see you’ve graced consciousness with your filthy mudblood presence, maybe I’ll be able to get away from you and leave this place.”
+Now that you’ve graced consciousness with your filthy mudblood presence, maybe I’ll be able to leave this place.”

 Hermione scowled at his use of the foul term but said nothing.
 As she turned around to get a full view of the kitchen what he told her fully sunk in.
 “Hold on, get in contact with us?
-What did we do?
-Are we in trouble or something?” she asked.
+What did we do?” she asked.

 Draco frowned.
 “What did I just say?”
 He retorted.
 “I don’t know, all the letter said that was laying on the table when I came down was that someone would be in touch with us to discuss the situation when we were both awake.
-I tried to wake you up but even screaming names at you didn’t stir you.
+I tried to wake you up, but even screaming names at you didn’t stir you.
 I’ve been awake for two days now.
 Must be my pureblood, healing me faster.”

 Hermione stared at him.
 Two days?
 How long had she been out for then?